kvkt/ural-pdc/2017/program.md

 - from: '10:20'
   till: '10:40'
-  by:   'A. Agarkov, A. Semenov'
+  by:   'A. Mazeev, A. Semenov, D. Doropheev, T. Yusubaliev'
-  talk: 'Performance Evaluation of Large Table Association Problem Implemented in Apache Spark on Cluster with Angara Interconnect'
+  talk: 'Performance Evaluation of Supervised Graph Anomaly Detection Problem Implemented Using GraphX and MLlib in Apache Spark'

 - from: '10:40'
   till: '11:00'